 We keep limited materials and components on hand.
 To manage our manufacturing operations with our suppliers, we forecast anticipated product orders and material requirements to predict our inventory needs up to twelve months in advance and enter into purchase orders on the basis of these requirements.
 Our experience of materials usage may not provide us with enough data to accurately predict future demand.
-If our sales demand decreases significantly, or if we overestimate our component and material requirements, we will have excess inventories, which would increase our expenses.
+If our sales demand decreases significantly, or if we overestimate our component and material requirements, we will have excess inventories and incur costs associated with the termination of existing purchase order commitments, which would increase our expenses.
 If our business expands, or if we underestimate our component and material requirements, we may have inadequate inventories, which could interrupt, delay or prevent delivery of our products to our customers.
 Any of these occurrences would negatively affect our financial performance and the level of satisfaction our customers have with our business.